-In 2016, only 10% of B2B IT vendors had established customer advocacy programs, despite it being named one of the top 5 most important competencies for marketing success, according to IDC.
+In 2016, only 10% of B2B IT vendors had established customer advocacy programs, despite it being named one of the top 5 most essential competencies for marketing success, according to IDC.

 Why such a spike in customer advocacy programs?
-Simply put, the customer is now more self-directed in the buyer’s journey and providing a platform for engagement goes further in building sustainable relationships for future growth.
+Simply put, the customer is now more self-directed in the buyer’s journey, and providing a platform for engagement goes further in building sustainable relationships for future growth.